Find a Qualified Attorney Near You

 Killing Under Extreme Emotional Distress – Mitigating Murder to Manslaughter

-It should be noted that intentionally causing the death of another person would generally qualify as first-degree murder in Delaware.
-However, if the killer acted under the influence of "extreme emotional distress" then the crime may be downgraded to the lesser offense of manslaughter.
+Intentionally causing the death of another person often qualifies as first-degree murder in Delaware.
+However, if the defendant acted under the influence of extreme emotional distress, the court may reduce the charge to that of manslaughter.

 Additional Resources